Are personal trainer roles intriguing to you?

 Oftentimes, clients will have goals that seem virtually immeasurable or vague.

-Like losing 20 pounds in one week!
+Like a weight loss goals of dropping 20 pounds in one week!

 Personal trainers need to be able to measure a client’s goals, to keep track of his or her progress.